build-cpp/cmkr/README.md

 cmake --build build
 ```

-Alternatively you can check out the [cmkr topic](https://github.com/topics/cmkr) or the [build-cpp organization](https://github.com/build-cpp) for more examples and templates.
+Alternatively you can check out the [cmkr topic](https://github.com/topics/cmkr), the [build-cpp organization](https://github.com/build-cpp) or the [tests](https://github.com/build-cpp/cmkr/tree/main/tests) for more examples and templates.
+You can also check out the [documentation](https://build-cpp.github.io/cmkr).

 ## Command line